hoytech/quadrable/README.md

 * Note: iterators should be discarded at the end of an LMDB transaction, or after any write operations are performed within this transaction.

+### MemStore

+While normally nodes are written into the LMDB persistent storage, in some situations it is desirable to write them into a volatile (non-persistent) memory structure.
+When possible, doing so can be considerably faster and reduce DB fragmentation and disk IO.
+Most importantly, this can be done without holding LMDB's exclusive write lock.

+Quadrable implements a hybrid and optional in-memory storage layer called MemStore.
+If a MemStore is added to the Quadrable instance, nodes will be written into the MemStore when its `writeToMemStore` boolean member is set to true.

+If desired (perhaps because you're running on a machine with no write-access to any filesystem), Quadrable can be used entirely in-memory (without even configuring LMDB) like so:

+    quadrable::Quadrable db;
+    db.addMemStore();
+    db.writeToMemStore = true;
+    lmdb::txn txn(nullptr); // stub txn
+    db.checkout(); // detached head

+As long as you only use detached heads, you can get, put, import proofs, export proofs, and perform almost all Quadrable operations as though you had a backing LMDB instance.

+However, this is not the primary use-case for MemStore.
+Usually it is best used in conjunction with the DB, using read-only transactions.
+In this mode, it is possible to fork from a tree in the DB, make alterations, merge proofs, etc, all without needing to acquire the LMDB write lock.
+See the `"memStore forking from lmdb"` test for an example.

+Note that while MemStore nodes can refer to nodes in the DB, the opposite is not true and an error will be thrown if this is attempted.

+When you are finished with a MemStore, it can be destroyed like so:

+    db.removeMemStore();

+The above described the "owning" interface for MemStores.
+There is also a non-owning interface that lets you manage MemStores lifetimes separately from the Quadrable instance:

+    quadrable::MemStore m;

+    db.withMemStore(m, [&]{
+        // ... use the MemStore here
+    });

+    // MemStore uninstalled here

 ### Exporting/Importing Proofs

 The `exportProof` function creates inclusion/non-inclusion proofs for the specified keys.
 You can then use the `encodeProof` function to encode it to the compact external representation: